Jaynil1611/Grammarly-API/README.md

 Live demo: [Grammarly API](https://grammarly-backend.herokuapp.com/)

-- Query the `/check` endpoint with `?search` query parameter as following:
+- Query the `/api/v1/check` endpoint with `?text` query parameter as following:

-- `https://grammarly-backend.herokuapp.com/check?search=You'll find suggestions that can possibly help you revise a wordy sentence in an effortless manner.`
+- `https://grammarly-backend.herokuapp.com/api/v1/check?text=You'll find suggestions that can possibly help you revise a wordy sentence in an effortless manner.`

 ### Instructions